DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status/_check-your-eligibility.md

 * a bachelor’s degree from a UK or non-UK university (or other institution)

-* a maths qualification of the same standard as General Certificate of Secondary Education (GCSE) grade 4
+* a maths qualification of the same standard as GCSE (General Certificate of Secondary Education) grade 4

 * for teaching children aged 3 to 11, a science qualification of the same standard as GCSE grade 4